SpeciesFileGroup/taxonworks_doc/docs/develop/contributing.md

 - Push your local edits to your Github fork
 - Make a pull request

-### Including screenshots or images
+### Including images

 In adding documentation, you will note that on any page at [docs.taxonworks.org](https://docs.taxonworks.org) you can click the **Edit pencil icon** to add / edit text.
-To manage the screenshot image files we add to the documentation, we use `TaxonWorks Meta Project` hosted on [sfg.taxonworks.org](sfg.taxonworks.org).
+To manage the image files, for example screenshots, we add to the documentation, we use `TaxonWorks Meta Project` hosted on [https://sfg.taxonworks.org](sfg.taxonworks.org).
 To add screenshots to this documentation, you'll need to become a member of that `TaxonWorks Meta Project`.
-Let us know you want to be added (e.g. send dlpaul AT illinois DOT edu an email, or ping us on [gitter](https://matrix.to/#/#taxonworks:gitter.im) or our [TaxonWorks Slack Workspace](https://join.slack.com/t/taxonworks/shared_invite/zt-1pnnvq3dc-4b685~M8gssOCR2Yk956Ng)).
+Let us know you want to be added (e.g. send dlpaul AT illinois DOT edu an email, or ping us in [Element](https://matrix.to/#/#taxonworks:gitter.im) or [Slack](https://join.slack.com/t/taxonworks/shared_invite/zt-1pnnvq3dc-4b685~M8gssOCR2Yk956Ng)).
 When taking screenshots, note the resolution of your computer's monitor makes a difference if these images are sharp and clear or out of focus.

 - Take the desired screenshots.
 - Upload these images (in bulk or one-at-a-time) to the `TaxonWorks Meta Project` using the `New Image` task.